 Brunson authored one of the earliest poker strategy books, Super/System, which is regarded as one of the most important poker books of all time and is credited for influencing several generations of poker players.

 Brunson was born in Longworth, Texas on August 10, 1933.
 A gifted athlete, Brunson was a star on the track as well as on the basketball court, narrowly missing out on a career in the NBA due to a career-ending knee injury.

 He first started playing poker in the years following his injury, and eventually took a job as a salesperson.
 Legend has it, that on his first day in the job he was invited to a card game and won a month's salary in a single night.
 Soon thereafter he embarked on a career as a professional poker player.

-Brunson at the WSOP
+Doyle Brunson Complete History at the WSOP

 A regular at the WSOP since its inception in 1970, Brunson finished third in the Main Event in 1973 and won his first WSOP bracelet in 1976.
 The same year he won his first Main Event title for $230,000.